hsupple/CS180Project/README.md

 - $ cd src/serverclient && java AuctionServer

 - Then in a second terminal in the CS180Project dir run:
-- $ cd src/gui && java gui.LoginGUI
+- $ cd bin && java gui.LoginGUI

 - To Create an Account:
 - Press "Create Account" and add details such as username, password, and user type.